 The BMW E30 is one of those cars that has an indescribably magical aura surrounding it.
-By the time that the E30 chassis reached US shores in 1984, it had already been praised around Europe as THE premier German saloon car to have.
+By the time the E30 chassis reached US shores in 1984, it had already been praised around Europe as THE premier German saloon car to have.
 In the subsequent decades, BMW would continue to produce the 3-Series with a unique philosophy in mind: making daily driving fun.
 That philosophy originated with the E30.

-The 1990s, 2000s, 2010s have now passed us by and left us with cars that would be unrecognizable to folks in the 20th century.
+The 1990s, 2000s, and 2010s have now passed us by and left us with cars that would be unrecognizable to folks in the 20th century.
 Modern cars are heavy, complicated, and artificial.
-A connected driving experience in a modern car is a pipe dream for those that know what performance cars felt like in the 80s and 90s.
+A connected driving experience in a modern car is a pipe dream for those who know what performance cars felt like in the 80s and 90s.
 For that reason, many people looking for a pure and analog driving experience are looking back to a time when a 12.5” touchscreen wasn’t a standard feature.
 Or a feature at all.

 The BMW E30 epitomizes the driver’s car mentality.
 Nothing stands in the way between your right foot and the road in an E30.
-That is why they are fetching never before seen premiums on auction sites and Craigslist nowadays.
+That is why they are fetching never-before-seen premiums on auction sites and Craigslist nowadays.
 As prices continue to climb, it’s only a matter of time before they enter the grail market; Side by side with other unattainable classics like the Mazda RX-7 or the Porsche 964.

 If you have ever dreamed of owning an E30, it truly might be a case of now or never, unless you happen to be a leading heart surgeon or the Prince of Brunei.
 This article is meant for those looking to pull the trigger.
 In this E30 buyers guide, we’ll cover the basics of purchasing a BMW E30 and what to look out for when doing so.

-BMW E30 Buyers Guide – Early vs Late Models
+Early vs Late Models

 Beyond the availability of those three models, it is also important to consider the production year of your prospective E30.
 E30s from model year 1984 to model year 1988 are considered “early model” cars or “pre-facelift” cars in the BMW community.
 Along a similar vein, E30s from model year 1988 to 1993 are called “late model” or “post-facelift” cars.
 While the differences between early and late model E30s are primarily cosmetic, it is important to know what you want in this respect.